Set Theory HT25, Foundation

 Examples

-@Justify that every transitive set contains $\emptyset$.
+@Justify that every non-empty transitive set contains $\emptyset$.

 Suppose $X$ is such a set.
 Then $X$ has an $\in$-minimal element, say $x$.
 Suppose that $x \ne \emptyset$, so that $y \in x$.
 But then by transitivity, $y \in X$, which contradicts $x$ being $\in$-minimal.